sargalias/old-personal-website/posts/Programming first principles/9. First principle - Principle of least astonishment/Programming first principles - 9. First principle - Principle of least astonishment.md

 Also the more complicated something is, the less likely it is that we'll understand it.
 This breaks our premise that we must understand what we're doing at all times.

-Here are some more example problems:
+Consider:

-- Maybe we're tired on a particular day and are not focusing 100%.
-If the code is not clearly understandable we're going to miss aspects of how it works and make mistakes.
+**Maybe you're tired on a particular day and are not focusing 100%.**

+If the code is not clearly understandable, it's possible to miss aspects of how it works and make mistakes.

-- Maybe we're in a rush to finish the story we're working on for whatever reason.
-We'll skim-read the code and if it's not immediately obvious, we may make mistakes.
+**Maybe you're in a rush to finish the story you're working on for whatever reason.**

+You may skim-read the code.
+If what it does is not immediately obvious, it's possible to make mistakes.

-- Maybe the code is complicated, so we can't fully understand what it does.
-Perhaps we switch back to trying things out until our manual testing shows that it works.
-We're back to programming by coincidence and not understanding what we're doing, potentially creating bugs.
+**Maybe the code is complicated, so it's difficult to fully understand what it does.**

+The easiest thing to do in this case is to switch to just trying things out until manual testing shows that it works.
+That's programming by coincidence and not understanding what we're doing, potentially creating bugs.

-- Maybe we're diligent and we'll spend the required time to understand what the code does.
+**Maybe you're diligent and you'll spend the required time to understand what the code does.**

 In this case it's not uncommon to spend up to a day reading complicated code and trying to decipher and map out what it does, especially if it's code you haven't worked on before.

+**Maybe you'll spend a day reading and understanding the code, making your changes, then realise they get overridden later.**

-- (The best one:) Maybe we'll spend a day trying to understand what the code does so we can make our changes.
-We then make our changes.
-Afterwards our change isn't actually working because it turns out a piece of code a bit further down the line completely overrides everything we just did, asynchronously, with no indication or reason.
-Upon further investigation it was added along with the original code because due to implementation details the thing wouldn't work without it.
+This has happened to me.
+I made a change which ended up not working because a piece of code a bit further down the line overrode everything I changed, asynchronously, with no indication or reason.
+Upon further investigation it was added along with the original code to fix a problematic implementation detail in the particular code.

 These are realistic scenarios.